cestosis/datasciencecoursera/README.md

 datasciencecoursera
 ===================

 This readme to be updated later.
+Sample edits.